domechn/track3/README.md

 ## Known Issues

 - [ ] Cannot list assets in earn wallet in OKX
-- [ ] Cannot list assets in LaunchPad in Binance
+- [ ] Cannot list assets in Launchpool in Binance

 ## Thanks